evgkrsk/serverscomtz/tests/README.md

 Run it like this:

-py.test -v --hosts='ansible://all' --ansible-inventory ../inventory/hosts.yaml
+py.test -v --hosts='ansible://all' --ansible-inventory inventory/hosts.yaml tests

-from tests/ directory
+from project toplevel directory